lazywithclass/videos/README.md

 This is a course held by prof Skiena, it's a regular university course so it's pretty long, I've liked it as it gave me some background on the matter, "some" because it's not an area I find particularly interesting, but if you do this might be worth.
 Oh, and prepare to hear lots of "oooook"s and "any questions"s.

+All my notes here were taken on paper, before I created this repo.
 </details>

 ### Category Theory